fuse-box/fuse-box/README.md

 # Upcoming features

-* Backend encapsulation / Bridges
+## Backend encapsulation / Bridges

-A real exciting concept, in which frontend code shares only the interface of a backend class.
+Exciting concept, in which frontend code shares only the interface of a backend class.
 Calling a bridged class on client will result in seamless ajax / socket call to the backend.
-Having this will allow you to encapsulate OR remove sensetive code from public access.
+Having this will allow you to encapsulate sensitive information from public access without sacrificing code readability.

-* Task runner
+## Task runner

 It's always good to have everything in place.
 File watcher, uglifying, production buildes.
-All should here.

-* Dev server and HOT module reload
+## Dev server and HOT module reload

 Something that many people love, coming to fusebox

 # Contacts